bmw02002turbo/pencil-game/README.md

 # pencil-game
 A Python Terminal Game based off the pencil game "One Left", which I developed in 8th Grade.

 I was first introduced to "One Left" in a seminar in 8th Grade.
 The instructor offered to play volunteers, and proceeded to win each game.
 While these games were occuring, I attempted to reverse engineer the game, and to my delight, discovered the winning strategy.
 Unfortunately, I wasn't called on and never had a chance to win.
 Instead, in coming home, I coded this Python bot.
-It's rather complex and messy (as 8th grade me was) but works very well.
+It's rather complex and messy (as 8th grade me was) but gets the job done!

 # Rules